maniyathp/KERALA-TOURISM-WEBSITE/KERALA TOURISM BASIC WEBSITE/README.md

 # KeralaTourism-BasicWebsite
-Created a basic  website on kerala tourism for my mini project in SEM 5
-Used html, css and php
+Created a basic  website on kerala tourism for my project in semester 5 Used html, css and php